opszero/terraform-aws-kubespot/usage.md

 # CIS Kubernetes Benchmark

+Note: PodSecurityPolicy (PSP) is deprecated and PodSecurity admission controller is the new standard.
+The CIS Benchmark is still using PSP.
+We have converted the PSP to the [equivalent new standard](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/).

 | Control | Recommendation                                                                                           | Level | Status    | Description                                                                                           |
 |---------|----------------------------------------------------------------------------------------------------------|-------|-----------|-------------------------------------------------------------------------------------------------------|
 | **1**   | **Control Plane Components**                                                                             |       |           |                                                                                                       |